dinandmentink/nova-markdown/README.md

 }
 ```

-It will accept all default Nova options.
+It will accept all default Nova options:

 ```php
 use DinandMentink\Markdown\Markdown;